Benn1440/Node_Server/README.md

 # Github-Actions

-GitHub actions were integrated with an on-push event that runs the actions pipeline.
+GitHub actions was integrated with an on-push event that runs the actions pipeline.

+After a successful build, the pages are available and are routed to the various setup pages.